From Apple iPhone Lover To…

 Whilst you might not have heard of Huawei, you have more than likely seen, used or owned something they have made.

 Huawei is the largest telecommunications provider, in the world.

 They have been sat back making components for other phone manufacturers, for many years now.
 During this time, they have gained a wealth of industry-relevant information.
 They’ve been dealing with issues brought to them by so many other manufacturers.
 This pretty much makes them the “Oracle” of the phone industry.

 Obviously someone at Huawei has realised this and had a brainwave.

 They’ve recently launched their own line of phones and more specifically, I decided to take a look at the P9.

-It’s sleek, sexy and beautifully crafted, it’s blazing fast, the “Leica” dual camera with aperture function is so unique and produces some of the best photos I’ve ever seen from a phone.
-Further to this, if you register the “HiCare” app, it comes with a 3 year warranty, 3 months screen replacement (even accidental damage), and 3 months product replacement, so if the product develops any fault within the first 3 months, they’ll just straight swap it for you.
+It’s sleek, sexy and beautifully crafted.
+It’s blazing fast.
+The “Leica” dual camera with aperture function is so unique and produces some of the best photos I’ve ever seen from a phone.
+Further to this, if you register the “HiCare” app, it comes with a 3 year warranty.
+You also get 3 months screen replacement (even accidental damage).
+Plus 3 months product replacement, so if the product develops any fault they’ll swap it for you.